MartisCommunity/docs/tokenomics.md

 ## Max supply

-Marscoin has a fixed maximum supply of 21M MSC.
+Martiscoin has a fixed maximum supply of 21M MSC.

 ## Mining reward